biotoxin495/GuiInteractionEffects/README.md

 ### Manual installation

-You can install the standalone ModuleScript manually by copying `src/init.luau` from the repository.
+You can install the standalone ModuleScript manually by copying `init.luau` from the repository.

 Recommended structure: